 Oddly, two unconnected events led to the birth of the Republican Elephant.
 James Gordon Bennett's New York Herald raised the cry of "Caesarism" in connection with the possibility of a thirdterm try for President Ulysses S. Grant.
 The issue was taken up by the Democratic politicians in 1874, halfway through Grant's second term and just before the midterm elections, and helped disaffect Republican voters.
 Origin of the Elephant

-Technorati tags: and or and or and and Nanotechnology Today April 2007 Archive or Nanotechnology Today May 2007 Archive and Nanotechnology Today March 2007 Archive
+Technorati tags: Public Domain Clip Art and clip art or public domain and Republican Elephant or Democratic Donkey and National Archives and Records Administration and Nanotechnology Today April 2007 Archive or Nanotechnology Today May 2007 Archive and Nanotechnology Today March 2007 Archive

 No comments: